dutow/mysql-build-tools/README.md

 Building and testing MySQL is challanging for several reasons:

 * There are multiple upstreams (MySQL, Percona, developer forks)
-* There are multiple versions under active development (5.5, 5.6, 5.7, 8.0)
+* There are multiple series under active development (5.5, 5.6, 5.7, 8.0)
 * It has to be tested with several platforms, compilers, and build configurations

 This tool aims to help with some of the above.